 Braun is a German line based off of old-timey styles with an antique asethetic.
 All kinds of shapes, such as round, oval, come in five different sizes, in several metals and with an option for extendable temples.

-Learn more about Zen Barcelona, coming soon to the Beaumont Vision blog.
+Learn more about Etnia Barcelona, coming soon to the Beaumont Vision blog.

 Rudy Project is based in Italy, specializing in RX-able active eyewear for a variety of sports, including cycling.